WoofThatByte/proxmox-setup/README.md

   First you have to mount the drive/usb!!!

   1. <code>nano /etc/pve/lxc/[container_id].conf</code> </br>
-  2. <code>mp0: /mnt/usb, mp=/mnt/usb</code>
+  2. <code>mp0: /mnt/usb, mp=/mnt/usb</code>.
+You need to create directory /mnt/usb for Proxmox and LXC!

     where:
-    /mnt/usb is mounted drive in proxmox
-    mp=/mnt/usb is directory in LXC where drive is to be mounted
+    /mnt/usb is directory for mounted drive in proxmox mp=/mnt/usb is directory in LXC where new drive is to be mounted
 </p>

 ## References